mattlima/mooog/README.md

 ### Features
 Mooog provides a `MooogAudioNode` object that can wrap one or more AudioNodes.
-At a minumum, it exposes the methods of the wrapped Node (or the first in its internal chain) so you can talk to them just like the underlying AudioNode.
+At a minimum, it exposes the methods of the wrapped Node (or the first in its internal chain) so you can talk to them just like the underlying AudioNode.
 Many of them offer additional functionality.
 There are also utilities like an ADSR generator as well as functions to generate common waveshaping curves like Chebyshevs and `tanh`.

 All nodes with a `buffer` property fire a `mooog.audioBufferLoaded` event when the requested audio asset has finished loading.
-Using the same file for mulitple buffers can cause duplicate requests if the first request hasn't finished loading and the browser hasn't cached it yet.
+Using the same file for multiple buffers can cause duplicate requests if the first request hasn't finished loading and the browser hasn't cached it yet.
 To prevent this, Mooog caches these buffers internally and automatically subscribes the requesting node to the load event for that file path, setting the buffer when the file is ready, so that each audio asset is only requested once.

 `mooog.audioBufferLoaded` is a synthetic event fired on the `document` element with the file path and loaded `AudioBuffer` in the `detail` property, so you can listen for it to make sure your audio files are loaded before you do any playback.

 There is also a specialized MooogAudioNode object called `Track`, which will automatically create panner and gain nodes at the end of its internal chain that can be controlled from a single place and easily create sends to other `Track`s.
 Like the base `MooogAudioNode`, it automatically routes the end of its internal chain to the destinationNode.

 ### Patches
-The Web Audio API is not, and never will be, supported on IE (though it is supported on Edge), which limits its usefulness for general web projects until Edge supplants IE. Even where it is supported, the API still has not matured (AudioWorkers, for example, are not implemented anywhere yet) so Mooog doesn't worry too much about cross-browser compatibility issues.
+The Web Audio API is not, and never will be, supported on IE (though it is supported on Edge), which limits its usefulness for general web projects until Edge supplants IE. Even where it is supported, the
+API still has not matured (AudioWorkers, for example, are not implemented anywhere yet) so Mooog doesn't worry too much about cross-browser compatibility issues.
 It does, however, implement a patch for the absence of the StereoPannerNode on for the deprecated Audio API, since panning is such a basic audio operation and the Mooog `Track` object relies on it.
 Ensuring cross-platform consistency is on the to-do list once the API stabilizes and browser support improves.

 #### StereoPannerNode
 Mooog shims the `StereoPannerNode` on webkit browsers like Safari that don't support it.